Zika Virus FAQ

 Is Zika transmitted through sex?

 Zika virus can be spread by a man to his sex partners and the virus can be present in semen longer than blood.
-However, we do not know how long the virus is present in semen.
-We also do not know if men who have never had symptoms of Zika can transmit the virus through sex.
-Because of the link between Zika and birth defects, men who have traveled to an area where there is ongoing transmission of Zika virus should abstain from sex with pregnant partners or use condoms consistently and correctly.
-At this time, we do not know if a woman can transmit Zika virus to her sex partners.
+However, scientists do not know how long the virus is present in semen.
+They also do not know if men who have never had symptoms of Zika can transmit the virus through sex.
+Because of the link between Zika and birth defects, men who have traveled to an area where there is ongoing transmission of Zika virus should abstain from sex with pregnant partners or use condoms consistently and correctly (for six months from the start of symptoms if the man had symptoms; for two months from the last possible exposure to Zika if no symptoms were present).
+At this time, scientists do not know if a woman can transmit Zika virus to her sex partners.
 For more information about Zika and sexual transmission, please visit the CDC website.

 Does Zika cause Guillain-Barré syndrome (GBS)?